 The Best Interests of the Child

-- Physical and mental health of parents
+- The physical and mental health of the parents

-- Need for a stable home environment
+- The need for a stable home environment

-- Interactions and relationships with other members of the household
+- The interactions and relationships with other members of the household

-- Adjustment to the community
+- Any adjustment to the community

 Custody in Non-Divorce Cases

 Child custody cases are not always linked to divorce.
-Custody disputes also can arise between unmarried parents, or among close relatives.
+Custody disputes also can arise between unmarried parents or among close relatives.
 There also may be non-divorce cases involving the visitation rights of grandparents.